 Our WorkAs the leading inter-governmental organization promoting humane and orderly migration, IOM plays a key role to support the achievement of the 2030 Agenda through different areas of intervention that connect both humanitarian assistance and sustainable development.

 The IOM Office to the United Nations is responsible for representing IOM within the United Nations system and maintains strategic liaison functions with diplomatic missions, non-UN partners and I/NGOs in New York.
 The Office contributes to these stakeholders’ understanding of migration issues, including with respect to the Global Compact on Safe, Orderly and Regular Migration (GCM) and the Migration MPTF.
 It achieves so by facilitating international policy dialogue on migration and by promoting the inclusion of migration and displacement in frameworks and agendas on peace and security, human and sustainable development, and humanitarian response.
 This role also includes promoting and bringing visibility to the work, purpose and the priorities of IOM as well as migration and displacement as a central issue to UN fora, including the Security Council, the General Assembly, the Economic and Social Council (ECOSOC), the Peacebuilding Commission (PBC) and other multilateral platforms, as well as the support provided by IOM to Member States.

 IOM joined the United Nations system in September 2016 during the United Nations General Assembly high-level summit to address large movements of refugees and migrants.
-You can read a press note on the occasion here and download the United Nations System chart.
 Previously, IOM was granted Permanent Observer status to the United Nations General Assembly in 1992.
 Following this, a cooperation agreement between IOM and the United Nations was signed in 1996.